xster/flutter-wiki/Desktop-shells.md

 desktop support ([such as these plugins from the flutter-desktop-embedding project](https://github.com/google/flutter-desktop-embedding/tree/master/plugins)).

-For Windows and Linux, only the JSON codec is supported at the moment (which means the Dart side of most existing plugins would need to be changed to implement desktop support).
-The standard codec should be coming soon.

 ### Tooling

 Support for desktop in the `flutter` tool is a work in progress.
 To use any of the support (such the host machine being listed by `flutter devices`), two things must currently be true: